 A volley is different from most other shots because you don’t use a full swing to hit it.
 Instead, you usually execute the volley with a short, choppy, punching motion with the racquet.

-It is essential to have proper technique with the volley and to not over swing.
-I’ve heard coaches describe it as more of “block” where you quickly rebound the ball.
+It is essential to have proper technique when volleying and to not overswing.
+I’ve heard coaches describe it as more of a “block” where you quickly rebound the ball.

 Types of Volleys